-- Log Out of Your Apple ID
+- Log Out of Your Apple ID (if possible)

 - Sometimes, you need to kick start your device by logging out of your Apple ID and then logging back in.
 Go to Settings > Apple ID Profile and scroll all the way down to Sign Out

 - You need to temporarily turn off Find My iPhone (iPad or iPod) to sign out of your Apple ID

 We hope that these tips helped you get iCloud working again.
 Let us know in the comments if you found something else that worked!